Siege of Coron (1533–1534): The siege is lifted

-Meanwhile Doria, in order to prevent similar accidents, ordered the galleys to tow the rest of the sailing ships and keep them well apart until landing them in Coron, and once done, he returned to launch a timely attack with the galleys, showering the Ottomans with artillery fire, making them withdraw away from the two carracks in confusion.
-Antonio Doria led the recapture and towing of the two ships, killing 400 and capturing 300 Ottoman Janissaries, among them their captain-general Yusuf Aga, in exchange for 90 Christian soldiers and several sailors killed.

-A short exchange between the two armadas happened further on August 8, which ended when Lütfi, aware of the damage already suffered by the Ottoman fleet, called to withdraw towards Modon.
-During the battle, Christian slaves mutinied in one of the Turkish ships, captured it and headed for Coron, where they were received.
 Meanwhile, the Ottoman land contingent, which numbered by 10,000, had been harassed by Mendoza while the naval combats happened.
-After watching the results, the Turks ultimately abandoned their camp with their supplies and part of his artillery and retreated to Androusa.
-In the Ottoman armada, Hassan and Suleyman had harsh words for Lütfi, which defended his action by stating to have orders to preserve the Ottoman fleet at all costs.
+After watching their outcome, the Turks ultimately abandoned their camp with their supplies and part of his artillery and retreated to Androusa.
+In the Ottoman armada, Hassan and Suleyman had harsh words for Lütfi, which defended his inaction by stating to have orders to preserve the Ottoman fleet at all costs.

 After the battle, Doria allowed Mendoza to return and put Machicao in his place.
 He freed Aga with gifts in exchange for rescuing thirteen prisoners from the carracks he specified, but the deal was not honored, even after he sent an embassy reiterating it.
 In his way back, Doria sailed repeatedly around Modon, but not being able to draw the Ottomans out of their fortified harbor, he continued journey, making a stopover in Corfu before returning to Messina.
-He took with him the 2,800 poorest citizens of Corone to settle in Sicily.
+He took with him the 2,800 poorest citizens of Corone to settle in Naples, giving birth to a small Greek community called the Coroneos.
+Many of them were military men, which Viceroy Pedro de Toledo enlisted.